scrapy/scrapy/docs/topics/developer-tools.rst

 By far the most handy feature of the Developer Tools is the `Inspector` feature, which allows you to inspect the underlying HTML code of any webpage.
-To demonstrate the Inspector, let's take a look at the `quotes.toscrape.com`_-site.
+To demonstrate the Inspector, let's look at the `quotes.toscrape.com`_-site.

 On the site we have a total of ten quotes from various authors with specific tags, as well as the Top Ten Tags.
 Let's say we want to extract all the quotes